openziti/helm-charts/charts/ziti-controller/README.md

 > to get an accurate view of cluster connectivity.

 After all controllers have joined, restart all routers and verify they remain online.
 Test connectivity of critical services.

-### Breaking Change v3: PKI Consolidation

-Version 3 of this chart consolidates the PKI architecture into a single root of trust.
-This is a breaking change that requires a controller restart and retires certain cert-manager resources, but it is expected to work without adjusting chart input values and does not require re-enrolling routers or identities.

-**What Changed**

-- **Before (v2):** The controller used separate PKI roots for the control plane, web/client APIs, and edge enrollment, with separate intermediate issuers for each PKI.
-- **After (v3):** Only the edge PKI root and intermediate issuers are used.
-The separate control plane and web root and intermediate issuers are retired.
-All leaf certificates for the control plane, web/client APIs, and edge enrollments are now issued by the edge signer intermediate issuer, which is itself issued by the edge root issuer (the cluster's shared root of trust).

-**Upgrade Process**

-1. Back up the controller database before proceeding.
-1. Upgrade the controller's Helm release with a chart version constraint that allows v3, e.g., `^3.0.0`.
-1. Wait for the web identity certificate to be ready:

-    ```bash
-    kubectl wait certificate.cert-manager.io ziti-controller-web-identity-cert \
-        --namespace ziti \
-        --for condition=Ready=True \
-        --timeout 120s
-    ```

-1. Restart the controller and all routers to pick up the latest certificates:

-    ```bash
-    kubectl rollout restart deployment ziti-controller -n ziti
-    kubectl rollout restart deployment ziti-router -n ziti
-    ```

-**Alternative Root Issuer**

-It is still possible to rebase your edge PKI on an existing, alternative root issuer by configuring `edgeSignerPki.alternativeIssuer`.
-However, web and control plane identity certificates are always issued by the edge signer intermediate in the v3 chart.

-For detailed upgrade instructions, including upgrading to HA, see the [internal documentation](https://github.com/netfoundry/k8s-on-prem-installations/blob/main/docs/ha_upgrade.md).

 ### Breaking Change v2: Decoupled Subcharts